Spring term: Wednesday 16th January – 20th March 2019

 Course Outcomes & Assessment

 - Experimenting with different mediums and methods to define which suits you.

 - Define and determine which areas you wish to pursue

 - All students with 100% course attendance will be issued with an official AUB Short Course Certificate of Attendance detailing course contents, and study hours.

 There are no entry requirements to join this course, just plenty of enthusiasm.

-A4 sketchbook, drawing pencils, pens/felt tips, eraser, sharpener, craft knife, sharp scissors, oil pastels, acrylic/watercolour paint and a selection of brushes.
+A4 sketchbook, drawing pencils, inks, pens/felt tips, eraser, sharpener, craft knife, sharp scissors, oil pastels, acrylic/watercolour paint, small canvas board and a selection of brushes.

 All other course materials are included in the course fee.